 Capacity Scheduler's leaf queues can also use the user-limit-factor property to control user resource allocations.
 This property denotes the fraction of queue capacity that any single user can consume up to a maximum value, regardless of whether or not there are idle resources in the cluster.

-To set the maximum limit based on this example, perform the following:
+To configure the maximum limit (user-limit-factor) based on this example, perform the following: